Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: Non-equilibrium Dynamics

 In a finite system, this analytical solution only remains valid until the end of the boundary is reached by the wave in a system with reflective boundary conditions, or until the two shock wave fronts meet for our mirrored system with periodic boundary conditions.

 Fig. \ref{fig: SODTest} shows the equivalence between the lattice Boltzmann and lattice gas simulations with the analytical solution after evolution.
 Specifically, it considers the ensemble averaged values of the $N$ and $J$ moments: $\bar{N}$ and $\bar{J}$ from Eqs. (\ref{eqn: BarN}) and (\ref{eqn: BarJ}). $\bar{N}$ can be compared directly with $\bar{N}_\mathrm{shock}$ from the analytical solution in Eq. (\ref{eqn: SOD N Analytical}), and $\bar{J}$ can be compared to the analytical solutions in Eqs. (\ref{eqn: SOD N Analytical}) and (\ref{eqn: SOD u Analytical}) multiplied together, since $\bar{J}=u\bar{N}$.
-Fig. \ref{fig: SODTest} (a) also labels the features of the SOD shock wave, including the rarefaction fan, the shock wave front, and the positions $x_r$, $x_c$, and $x_s$.
+Fig. \ref{fig: SODTest} (a) also labels the features of the SOD shock wave, including the rarefaction fan, the shock wave front, and the positions $x_r$, $x_c$, and $x_s$, and includes an inset that shows the fluctuating nature of each run of the lattice gas.
+This inset shows the result of a run with no averaging, compared to our ensemble average lattice gas used in the main body of Fig \ref{fig: SODTest} (a).
+Fig. \ref{fig: SODTest} (b) includes an inset for the Mach number at each position along the shock wave.
+Here we calculate the Mach number assuming a constant speed of sound on our lattice given by Eq. (\ref{eqn: ThetaSoundSpeed}),

+however this only serves as an approximation, as $c_s$ is potentially velocity dependent, as was discussed briefly earlier.

 The averaged $N$ (Fig. \ref{fig: SODTest} (a)) and $J$ (Fig. \ref{fig: SODTest} (b)) moments for the lattice gas algorithms show an excellent agreement with those of the lattice Boltzmann algorithm.
 They also show decent agreement with their respective analytical solutions for the inviscid SOD shock tube.
 There are some small deviations between both sets of simulated data and the analytical solution due to the viscosity not being low enough to recover the piecewise nature of the analytical solutions.
-For lattice Boltzmann simulations, it is possible to achieve closer agreement by using $\omega>1$, however, as mentioned above, collision probabilities greater than one are not yet an option for the hydrodynamic lattice gas algorithm.
+For lattice Boltzmann simulations, it is possible to achieve closer agreement by using $\omega_{LB}>1$, however, as mentioned above, collision probabilities greater than one are not yet an option for the hydrodynamic lattice gas algorithm.